University of Pennsylvania Band

-The University of Pennsylvania Band (commonly known as the Penn Band, or its vaudeville-esque performance name The Huge, the Enormous, the Well-Endowed, Undefeated, Ivy-League Champion, University of Pennsylvania Oxymoronic Fighting Quaker Marching Band) is among the most active collegiate band programs in the U.S. The organization is a part of the Department of Athletics at the University of Pennsylvania.
-Like most of the other 50 performing arts groups on the Penn Campus, it has no affiliation with any academic department and is sponsored by the Vice Provost's Office for Undergraduate Life.
-Typically ranging between 80 and 120 members every year, it is among the largest and most active student-run organizations on campus, performing up to 100 times during the academic year.
-Like most of the Ivy League Bands, the Penn Band is a scramble band.
+The University of Pennsylvania Band (commonly known as the Penn Band, or its vaudeville-esque performance name The Huge, the Enormous, the Well-Endowed, Undefeated, Ivy-League Champion, University of Pennsylvania Oxymoronic Fighting Quaker Marching Band) is among the most active collegiate band programs in the U.S. The organization is a part of Student Life and the Department of Athletics at the University of Pennsylvania, a private Ivy League school in Philadelphia.

+Like most of the other near-60 performing arts groups on the Penn Campus, it has no affiliation with any academic department.
+Typically ranging between 80 and 120 members every year, it is among the largest and most active student-run organizations on campus, assembling up to ~100 times between August and May.
+Like most of the Ivy League bands, the Penn Band is a scramble band.

 History

+19th century

-Founded in 1897, the Penn Band stands among the oldest college bands in the country, and one of the nation's first traveling bands (1901).
+Founded in 1897, the Penn Band stands among the oldest college bands in the country.
+In 1901, it also became one of the nation's first traveling bands.
 According to popular legend, the band began after a single cornet player named A. Felix DuPont played to the jeers of residents in the student quadrangle ("Shut up, fresh!").
 A more understanding upperclassman, John Ammon, helped DuPont gather 27 volunteers who formed the school's first band.

 Its history is marked with a sustained record of performance and achievement.
 In its first year, the Band performed twice for President William McKinley, as well as at the opening of Houston Hall, the country's first student union.
 The organization later became an integral part of Penn sporting events—one of the first college bands to play regularly at sporting events.
-It has been a staple at historic Franklin Field and the Palestra, and campus traditions such as ‘Hey Day,’ ‘Rowbottoms,’ and Commencement ceremonies.
+It has been a staple at historic Franklin Field and the Palestra, campus traditions such as Convocation, ‘Hey Day,’ and Commencement ceremonies, and performances across The Greater Philadelphia Region.